What’s Display Rate?

 Why should I pay attention to Display Rate while working with Video Ads?

 In the context of Rewarded Video and Video Interstitial, there can be some disappointing figures — 10-20%, and even 1-5% Display Rate.
-It means that say, only 100 of 1000 downloaded videos were actually shown.
-Such a low display rate benefits neither developers nor ad networks, because advertisements stay unspent and, consequently, unpaid.
+It means that, say, only 100 of 1000 downloaded videos were actually shown.
+Such a low display rate benefits neither developers nor ad networks, because ads stay unspent and, consequently, unpaid.
 Simply put, there’s no revenue from it.

 How are Display Rate and ad downloading connected?